JJWallis/stats-preview-card-component/README.md

 ###### TODO

 HTML:

-Using a <ul> for a flex container - makes sense as a block-level container (1st time - + semantic)

 Good practice for using inline semantic tags within <p>'s - strong (instead of a <span> - maybe not appropiate as just style - screenreaders read in diff way which wouldn't make sense) | <section> vs <div>